xiaoyang-sde/knowledge-base/The Modern JavaScript Tutorial/Part 1 The JavaScript language/Chapter 4 Objects the basics.md

 ### Optimization

-- Generational collection – objects are split into two sets: "new ones" and "old ones".
+- **Generational collection**: Objects are split into two sets: "new ones" and "old ones".
 Many objects appear, do their job and die fast, they can be cleaned up aggressively.
 Those that survive for long enough, become "old" and are examined less often.
-- Incremental collection – if there are many objects, and we try to walk and mark the whole object set at once, it may take some time and introduce visible delays in the execution.
+- **Incremental collection**: If there are many objects, and we try to walk and mark the whole object set at once, it may take some time and introduce visible delays in the execution.
 So the engine tries to split the garbage collection into pieces.
 Then the pieces are executed one by one, separately.
-- Idle-time collection – the garbage collector tries to run only while the CPU is idle, to reduce the possible effect on the execution.
+- **Idle-time collection**: The garbage collector tries to run only while the CPU is idle, to reduce the possible effect on the execution.

 ## 4.4 Object methods, "this"